Hans Joachim Schneider: Life

 It was also in 1971 that Schneider transferred to the University of Münster where he was appointed Professor for Criminology, Legal psychology and Criminal law.
 He himself would later describe the post in English, slightly more succinctly, as a professorship in criminology and victimology.
 He remained at the university till his retirement from it in 1994, working as a researcher and a teacher, also travelling widely and employed as a visiting professor at various universities abroad.
 Between 1979 and 1985 he served as the founding president of the World Society of Victimology, the focus of his work being on causes and prevention of crime.
 After 1994 he continued to be based in Münster and retained close links with the university.
 He also taught, post retirement, as a guest professor at the University of Łódź, which had awarded him an honorary doctorate in 1987.

 Personal

-Hans Joachim Schneider and his wife, Hildegaard, had two recorded children:
+Hans Joachim Schneider and his wife, Hildegard, had two recorded children: